dipankardas011/dipankardas-portfolio/content/diary/Aug23.md

 description = "Let's talk about my August 2023"
 +++

+# Date 2023-08-30
+1. improvement to ksctl
+2. college studies
+3. internship tasks on debugging issues
+4. DSA problem which was hard for me to understand

 # Date 2023-08-29
 1. done with parallel creation and deletion in ksctl
 2. College studies